feng-zh/classfinder/README.md

     -classpath <PATH LIST> [-jre <JAVA HOME>]
     Lookup class from the provided class path
     (EMPTY)
     Find class from the class path loaded from std in.
-It accept path seperator or new line seperator
+It accept path separator or new line separator

     OPTION:
     (EMPTY)